Harsh-Gujarati/vidhub/README.md

-# VidHub - Civitai Media Gallery
+# PromptLunarX - Civitai Media Gallery

 A stunning, modern web application for browsing and discovering videos and images from Civitai's extensive media library.